andriantomanga/Bwi4J/README.md

 ## Examples

-For mor examples, please refer to the [Examples repo](https://github.com/andriantomanga/Bwi4J-examples).
+For more examples, please refer to the [Examples repo](https://github.com/andriantomanga/Bwi4J-examples).